mxenabled/firebolt/README.md

 Firebolt is a simple cache warmer.
 It warms the cache using a specially defined warmer class.

-It's not quite ready for Prime Time™ and needs specs (YIKES!).
-Feel free add some, if you like...
+It's not quite ready for Prime Time™.

 ## Installation